sunnysingh/database/docs.md

 ## Database::fetch_rows($query, $object, $params)

-Fetches fields from multiple rows and returns them as objects or arrays contained one array.
+Fetches fields from multiple rows and returns them in an array as objects or arrays.

 ```php